SkyW789/ideal-temperature/README.md

 1. Fill in the blank environment variables in docker-compose.yml for the db container
     1. POSTGRES_USER - This must match the SQL_USER defined as a web container environment variable.
     1. POSTGRES_PASSWORD - This must match the SQL_PASSWORD defined as a web container environment variable.
-1. Run the following command to build the containers
+1. Run the following command to build and start the containers
 ```
 docker-compose up -d
 ```